martinnec/knowledge-graph-browser-website/index.md

 <a id="demo"></a>
 ## Demo
-**You can start exploring knowledge graphs using our [demo](https://try.kgbrowser.opendata.cz).**
+You can start exploring knowledge graphs using our [demo](https://try.kgbrowser.opendata.cz).

-We prepared various knowledge graph visualisations if you want to see something quickly.
+We also prepared various knowledge graph visualisations so that you can see what's possible to achieve with our tool.
-They are not just images.
+The visualisations are not just images.
-They are interactive graph visualisations you can use as a starting point for your own exploration.
+They are interactive and you can use them as a starting point for your own exploration.

 You can start with famous personalities: